chrRtg/eve-skylizer/README.md

 quit
 ```

-Import database from your skylizer respository:
+Import database from your skŸlizer respository:

 ```
 bunzip2 *.bz2